Wales & Edwards: Acquisition

+In 1948 Wales and Edwards was purchased by the Kenning Motor Group.
 Following changes in legislation which allowed milk to be sold by supermarkets and garages at lower prices than the home delivery dairies could charge, sales of milk floats plummeted.
 Wales & Edwards saw a drop in orders of 70 per cent in a single year.
 Attempts to find other markets for the vehicles failed, and in 1989 the company was sold to Smith Electric Vehicles, who were based in Gateshead.

 Customers

 W&E supplied large numbers of floats to United Dairies, who had provided the original specification.
 They also supplied Express Dairies, who supplied milk over an area of some 1000 sqmi in the London area.
 In 1963 they had a total fleet of around 2,200 battery electric road vehicles, of which 200 were Standard 3-wheelers, 190 were the 25-cwt Rangemaster model, and three were the Loadmaster articulated model.

 Preservation

 The Transport Museum, Wythall, located to the south of Birmingham, has five W & E vehicles on display: